 Fertility menu for him

 - Men should increase their zinc and vitamin E intake.
 A supplement like Menevit is specifically designed for male fertility.

-- Include fenugreek in his diet as it has high levels of vitamins A and D, which can help with sexual desire and impotence.
+- Include fenugreek in his diet as it has high levels of vitamins A and D, which can help with sexual desire.
 It can also increase the body’s metabolism, giving him more energy for sex.

 - Eat organic foods as much as possible.
 Pesticides can affect delicate hormone balances and male sperm production.

 You may even like to try aphrodisiacs like ginger, oysters and dark chocolate, to help get you both in the mood!